Where to stay in Cyprus

 Amathus Bay is about 15 minutes taxi drive from Limassol.
 It has a nice beach, almost black.
-You are here next to the ancient ruins of Amathus, a town funded in the 10th century BC and one of the first city states of the island.
+You are here next to the ancient ruins of Amathus, a town founded in the 10th century BC and one of the first city-states of the island.

-Amathus Bay is a bit sleepy and in some respects a great spot to calm down and have some romantic time.
-For some actions it’s worth to take a taxi ride to Limassol, with the great choice of bars and restaurants (more on this later).
+Amathus Bay is a bit sleepy and in some respects a great spot to calm down and have a romantic time.
+For some nightlife, it’s worth taking a taxi ride to Limassol, with the great choice of bars and restaurants (more on this later).

-The St Raphael Resort is probably one of the best accommodation in the area with a dedicated beach and two fabulous swimming pools.
+The St Raphael Resort is one of the best accommodations in the area with a dedicated beach and two fabulous swimming pools.
 It has also some nice bars and restaurants nearby for a local night without having to go to Limassol.

 A great alternative is the Four Seasons Hotel, which is closer to Limassol.
-Think of awesome pools right to the beach, a spa area, a gym and an indoor pool for the cooler part of year.
+Think of awesome pools right to the beach, a spa area, a gym and an indoor pool for the cooler part of the year.

-Pernera is the area just after Protaras, on the north-east directions.
+Pernera is the area just after Protaras, in the northeast direction.

-I like this area for the wide choice of family oriented resorts, family-oriented restaurants and family-oriented bars.
-Yes, one common word (actually 2), family-oriented.
+I like this area for the wide choice of family-oriented resorts, family-oriented restaurants and family-oriented bars.
+Yes, one common thing, is family-oriented.

 The beach itself is nice however on the small size.
 I see the beach as complementing the swimming pool of the resort more than a reason to go to Pernera.